SciML/Catalyst.jl/README.md

 estimation, machine learning applications, etc.).

 ## Note for version 8.0
-Version 8.0 is a breaking release, moving to the Catalyst module the basic reaction system functionality that was previously in ModelingToolkit (i.e.
+Version 8.0 is a breaking release, moving to Catalyst the basic reaction system functionality that was previously in ModelingToolkit (i.e.
-`ReactionSystem`, `Reaction`, and other function).
+`ReactionSystem`, `Reaction`, and other functions).

 ## New as of 6.11
 *1.* Plain text arrows "<--" and "<-->" for backward and reversible reactions are